 Fortuna covers most bases when it comes to Japanese cuisine, from sushi and sashimi platters through to ramen soup noodles and even ice cream mochi, the popular sweet dumplings.
 Fortuna is unpretentious, popular and fun.

 How much?
 A set lunch costs from MOP 95 (A$16).

 Where?
 63 R. de Cantão, Macau 6 FL, Macao

-If you’re vegetarian, there are plenty of choices for you too.
+If you’re a vegetarian, there are plenty of choices for you too.
 Here are some neat vegetarian restaurants in Macao.
-A good way to taste Macao food, especially if you’re travelling in a group, is to book into a cooking class.

 Read our post about where to find the best Macanese in Macau.